MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 > [!TIP]
 > Since a list entity requires an exact match to be extracted, your results may improve by adding common misspellings.
 One common causes of misspellings is a result of typing errors such as double letters tripled as in "stufffed crust" in the above example.

-When using list entities you should include a value from the list directly in the utterance, you do not need to label list entities although you can still use them as place holders in a [pattern](#patterns).
+When using list entities you should include a value from the list directly in the utterance, you don't need to label list entities although you can still use them as place holders in a [pattern](#patterns).
 The following example shows an utterance with values from the list:

 ```lu
 - I'd like to order a large pepperoni stuffed crust pizza.